What Is an Autonomous Software Testing Tool?

 Pros

-• Autonomous maintenance that adapts to application drift
+• Autonomous maintenance adapts to UI changes

 Cons

-• Pricing details typically require direct engagement
+• Pricing details require direct contact

 Who They're For